cmtrounce/SwURL/README.md

 * Open Xcode
 * Go to `File > Swift Packages > Add Package Dependency...`
-* Paste in this Github Repo URL ( https://github.com/cmtrounce/SwURL )
+* Paste this Github Repo URL ( https://github.com/cmtrounce/SwURL ) into the search bar.
+* Select the SwURL repo from the search results.
-* Select the latest release version or enter  `master`  or `develop`  branch for the most cutting edge version.
+* Choose the branch/version you want to clone.
+The most recent release is the most stable but you can choose branches  `master` and `develop` for the most up to date changes.
 * Confirm and enjoy!

 # RemoteImageView